 If all this happens, Amazon’s new platform would look a lot like Google’s AdWords program, in which more than a million users bid on ad inventory on sites all over the web..

-Amazon has already told some of its existing advertising partners that it will launch the new ad network later this year.
+Amazon has already told some of its existing advertising partners that it will launch the new ad network later this year, the report states.

-This could be a particular threat to Google, whose business rests on the $50 billion or so it makes every year on web ads.
+This could be a particular threat to Google, whose bottom line depends on the $50 billion or so it makes every year on mobile and desktop web ads.

 An ad network would add one more battleground on which Amazon is competing with Google.
 Google Shopping puts up a small fight against the Amazon site.
 The Google Shopping Express competes with Amazon’s AmazonFresh and local pick-up services.
 Both companies now make phones, and the two are currently in a price war in the cloud storage market.